 - If you don’t have an airlock, a lid can be screwed on and released daily to release the gases.
 Alternatively, use a tea towel secured with a rubber band.

-- Store this mixture in a room temperature spot, out of direct sunlight, for about 2 weeks, gently shaking or stirring it daily.
-If you don't weight to hold down the fruit, gently shake it 2-3 times daily instead of just once.
+- Store this mixture at room temperature, out of direct sunlight, for about two weeks, gently shaking or stirring it daily.
+If you don't have a weight to hold down the fruit, gently shake it 2-3 times daily instead of just once.

-- This is when alcohol is made, and your mixture will start to froth and bubble (the yeasts are converting the sugars into ethanol and carbon dioxide.)
-Place a towel under your containers to soak up any spillage, as the mixture may bubble over the top.
+- This is when alcohol is made, and your mixture will start to froth and bubble (the yeasts convert the sugars into ethanol and carbon dioxide).
+You can place a towel under your containers to soak up any spillage since the mixture may bubble over the top.

-- After around two-three weeks, check that your batch isn't showing any more signs of fermentation.
+- After around two to three weeks, check that your batch shows no more signs of fermentation.
 Once your batch shows no more signs of activity and the bubbling has stopped, the apple pieces can be strained out, and the liquid can be poured back into the same container.

-- Remove the airlock or lid if you're using one for this next stage.
+- Remove the airlock or lid if you use one for this next stage.
 Acetic bacteria need to be able to reach the brew to make vinegar, so cover it with a tea towel instead.

-- Place your apple cider back in the room temperature spot out of sunlight, covered with a tea towel for approximately 4 weeks.
+- Place your apple cider back in the room temperature spot out of sunlight, covered with a tea towel for approximately four weeks.

-- After 4 weeks, you can start to taste it.
-It can ferment for as long as you want, it will just get more acidic over time.
+- After four weeks, you can start to taste it.
+It can ferment for as long as you want; it will just get more acidic over time.
 Once it tastes to your liking, you can bottle it.